ctkelley/NotebookSIAMFANL/README.md

 # This is the last version of the notebook that will use PyPlot.
-## I will be parking this in a PyPlot branch once I make the changes for moving to PythonPlot.
+## This version is archived in the PyPlot branch.
+I make no promises that it will continue to work.
 ## This has to be done because PyPlot is breaking.
 You can make it work for now (see below) but may have to try several times to run the
 ```Julia
 include("fanote_init.jl")